North Americas Leader

 Sulfuric Acid Anodizing is the most commonly used system.
 Type II anodizing refers to coatings of moderate thickness, 1.8μm to 25μm while Type III refers to coatings thicker than 25μm.
 Thick coatings require more process control, and are produced in a refrigerated tank near the freezing point of water with higher voltages than the thinner coatings.
 Hard anodizing can be made between 13 and 150 μm thick.
 Anodizing thickness increases wear resistance, corrosion resistance, ability to retain lubricants and PTFE coatings, and electrical and thermal insulation.

-*Dajcor performs Type II aluminum anodizing.
+*Dajcor performs Type II aluminum anodizing

 It is easy, just call our Toll Free number 1 (877) 556-9191 and ask for customer service.
 We’ll guide you through the process and answer all of your questions.